workinprogress-ai/devenv/docs/Contributing.md

 ```

 Disabling commit hooks allows you to work freely without the constraints they impose.
 However, you should still commit often and write good commit messages.
 When you are done with the exploratory work, you can merge it into a branch that is subject to the commit hooks.
 This will allow you to clean up the history and make it presentable.

+## Feature flags

+By merging often, changes will make their way into `master` and be shipped often long before they are fully ready.
+As long as nothing is broken by code in `master`, this is not a problem.
+However, sometimes it is necessary to ship code will make changes that a user would see if nothing was otherwise done.
+This is where feature flags come in.

+Feature flags are a set of configurable values that allow code to make a branching decision.
+When the feature flag is _disabled_, the code will continue to execute along the previous (deprecated) path.
+When the feature flag is _enabled_, the code will execute along the new path.
+This allows code to be shipped "dark" and then turned on when it is ready.
+It also allows for A/B testing and other types of experimentation.

 ## Leave your ego at the door